Cjuampi/tripulacionGrupo3/README.md

 </div>

 ### dfun App
-dfun App it's a project to looking for events (music, art, games, etc) to people with reduced mobility.
+dfun App it's a project to looking for events in Madrid (music, art, games, etc) to people with reduced mobility.
 Developed by [@AntonioAp](https://github.com/AntonioAp) and me [@Cjuampi](https://github.com/Cjuampi).

 ### Built With:
 - Reactjs